 We do not only absorb nutrients through the food we eat.
 Cosmetics contain nutrients which we absorb through our skin.
 That’s why Muslims will only want to use cosmetics that do not contain raw materials forbidden by Islamic law

 – Muslims need cosmetics to be Halal.
 What does that mean in practice?

 – certified HALAL products can only contain HALAL ingredients

 – HALAL raw materials cannot be mixed with non-HALAL ingredients

 – HALAL semi finished products cannot be mixed with non-HALAL semi finished products

 – neither in storage nor during production must there be cross contamination

 – HALAL products cannot be mixed with non HALAL products

-• Cleaning agents and other additives are not to imperil the HALAL-status
+– cleaning agents and other additives must not to endanger the HALAL status

 – there must be a complete chain of custody for all products